thegamecracks/theticketbot/README.md

 If the owner leaves or is removed from their ticket, the bot will automatically archive the ticket.
 Staff are free to re-open it afterwards.
+The bot will also lock the ticket to prevent further discussion if it has the Manage Threads permission, which can be set on a per-channel basis.

 ## Customization